shyama7004/RocketChat/Main Concepts/Function.md

 - The loop will print 0, 1, 2, 3, and 4.

 ### **5. The `for...in` Loop**
 The `for...in` loop is used to iterate over the enumerable properties of an object.
 It goes through all the properties that are directly attached to the object (not inherited properties).

+`Note` : An enumerable property is one that can be included in and visited during `for..in` loops (or a similar iteration of properties, like `Object.keys()`).

 **5.1 Structure of a `for...in` Loop**
 **Syntax:**